 What can you study in Alcohol and Drug Studies?

 You can undertake Alcohol and Drug Studies in the Postgraduate Diploma or Certificate in Health Sciences or in the Master of Health Practice.

 Graduates with relevant degrees and health professionals will gain advanced understanding of the nature of addiction, co-existing disorders and current principles of management of alcohol, drug and other addictive problems, such as gambling.

 - Co-existing problems, theory and principles

 - Theory and skills in counselling practice; addictive consumptions and public health

 This specialisation is a recognised pathway for health professionals wishing to receive accreditation with DAPAANZ (Drug and Alcohol Practitioners Association of Aotearoa – New Zealand).

-The specialisation is offered in a flexible learning format (one full-day a month, four times over the semester) at the School of Population Health currently at the Tamaki Campus.
+The specialisation is offered in a flexible learning format (one full-day a month, four times over the semester) at the School of Population Health.

 Where can postgraduate study in Alcohol and Drug Studies take you?